29 Nov - 14 Dec 2019

 Opening night and performance: Fri 29 Nov, 6-9pm (the performance will start at 8pm and DJ sets will run from 9-11pm).

 Open Fridays and Saturdays 12-6pm and by appointment.

-Jupiter Woods presents Interlude, a solo exhibition by artist HP Parmley, featuring two immersive environments; a multi channel film installation and sound piece, and a performance on the opening night.
+Jupiter Woods presents Interlude, a solo exhibition by artist HP Parmley, featuring a multi channel film installation and sound piece, and a performance on the opening night.
 Unravelling as a mobius strip of interwoven and non-orientable surfaces, the project explores the relationship between movement and stasis, and what it means to move forward.

 Interested in the intuitive, immediate and intimate potentials of filmmaking, ‘Lessons in Levitation’ collages fragments of phone footage from HP’s archive, and a soundtrack built from samples of the filmed recordings.
 As if orchestrated by the ghostly presence of a conductor, the installation follows a type of dream logic where rhythm moves under hypnosis and sonic vibrations replace coherent language or narrative.
 Zooming in on subtle acts of self expression, soft traces of (dis)enchantment, banal details of the everyday and micro frequencies of resistance and hope, HP’s kaleidoscopic composition floats through an entanglement of selves; bodies held in weight(lessness).
 Limbo states of dreaming, trance, waiting, longing and exhaustion collapse into each other and repetitive feedback loops in orbit become a tool for deconditioning.